Skydiving With Burning Sky

 A: For 2018 skydiving dues were $440, (independent of the camping dues).
 Our costs change year-to-year depending on how much the plane costs, ferry charge, fuel, etc. 2019 costs will be announced early summer.

 Q: Why is this so expensive?

 A: We are a small group of skydivers sharing the expense of a very cool aircraft.
-We pay for ferrying the plane to Burning Man, 4 days of jumping, fuel delivery to a very remote corner of the earth, pilot(s), camp expenses, and to take up many, many free observers.
+We pay for ferrying the plane to Burning Man, 4 days of jumping, fuel delivery to a very remote corner of the earth, pilot(s), and to take up many, many free observers.
 That expense is spread out to only about 100 skydivers and a handful of campers.

 Q: Why is this so cheap?

 A: Okay, now you get it!

 Q: Can I share/split dues with another jumper?